FREE SHIPPING ON ORDERS $60+

 Contributors include:

 Candace Bacchus Hollingsworth, Shinelle l.
-Espaillat, Tonesa Jones, Chalise Latimer, Chinwe I. Ndubuka, Damilola Omotoyinbo, Shari Lynn Poindexter, Cuba Ukoh, and Sabine Wilson-Patrick.
+Espaillat, Tonesa Jones, Chalise Latimer, Chinwe I. Ndubuka, Damilola Omotoyinbo, Shari Lynn Poindexter, Nathania Seales Oh, Cuba Ukoh, and Sabine Wilson-Patrick.

 ISBN: 979-8-9919208-1-0